Nijinomatsubara Station: Station layout

 The station consists of a side platform serving a single track.
 The station building is a simple wooden shed of traditional Japanese design with a tiled roof.
 It is unstaffed and serves to only to house a waiting room and an automatic ticket machine.

-Adjacent stations

 History

 The private Kitakyushu Railway had opened a line between Fukuyoshi and Hamasaki on 5 December 1923.
 On 7 July 1924, the line was extended westwards with Nijinomatsubara opening as its new western terminus.
 Nijinomatsubara became a through-station on 15 June 1925 when the line was extended to Higashi-Karatsu.
 When the Kitakyushu Railway was nationalized on 1 October 1937, Japanese Government Railways (JGR) took over control of the station.
 On the same day, the station name was in Japanese characters was changed from 虹の松原駅 to 虹ノ松原駅, a switch of the second character from hiragana to katakana, with no change in reading or transliteration.
 The line which served the station was designated the Chikuhi Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.